 Half the fun of popcorn is watching it turn from a hard, little yellow seed into a white fluffy treat.
 Few foods take such a dramatic turn as popcorn does while it’s cooking.
 Standing in the kitchen waiting for your popcorn to finish, an awesome spectacle is unfurling before you.

-For centuries people have been fascinated by popcorn.
-Early Native Americans believed a spirit lived inside each kernel of popcorn.
 When heated, the spirit grew angry, burst out of its home, and fled into the air as a disgruntled puff of steam.
 A less charming but more scientific explanation exists for why popcorn pops.

 Popcorn is a whole grain.
 It is made up of three components: the germ, endosperm, and pericarp (also known as hull).
 Of the 4 most common types of corn—sweet, dent, flint, and popcorn—only popcorn pops.
 Popcorn differs from other types of corn in that its hull has just the right thickness to allow it to (eventually) burst open.